dylan-roger/markdown-spring-shell-documentation/README.md

 ### Markdown syntax

-To include content generated from your ShellComponents, you can add the following line in your Markdown files :
+To include the documentation generated from your ShellComponents, you can add the following line in your Markdown files :

-[//]: # (TODO specify it is only the directory)

 ````
-(!./path/to/the/directory1, ./path/to/the/directory2, ./path/to/the/directory3!)
+(!./path/to/the/directory1/, ./path/to/the/directory2/file.java, ./path/to/the/directory3/!)
 ````

+* Multiple paths can be provided, they must be separated by a comma ``,``
+* A path can be a directory or a file

 ## Examples